tsuoanttila/GridExtensionPack/README.md

 Grid grid = new Grid(container);

-// PagedContainer has a helper class for page manipulation PagingControls controls = container.getPagingControls();
+// PagedContainer has a helper class for page manipulation PagingControls controls = container.setGrid(grid);

-// Set Grid and container to same page size grid.setHeightMode(HeightMode.ROW) grid.setHeightByRows(5);
+// Set container (and grid with it) to certain size controls.setPageLength(5);
-controls.setPageLength(5);

 // Jump to fourth page (0-based indexing)